CatTanker/cnc_map_tool_guide/docs/linux.md

 ## Bottles Instructions
 I find bottles seems to give me the most reliable result on my many re-installs, find information about it [here](https://usebottles.com) and download it to your OS.
-Most guides seem to recommend using Flatpack for the download, which may help if you are experiencing issues, as well as providing some areas such as sandboxing, but I have tested on he non-flatpack version.
+Most guides seem to recommend using Flatpack for the download, which may help if you are experiencing issues, as well as providing some areas such as sandboxing, but I have tested on the non-flatpack version.

 ### Dotnet 4.* Clients + OpenGl (ogl) Build